jo3-l/blog/content/posts/shiki-hugo.md

 $ hugo && node scripts/highlight.mjs
 ```

-or similar, where `scripts/highlight.mjs` overwrites the files output in `public/`.
-This additional
+or similar, where `scripts/highlight.mjs` overwrites the output HTML files in `public/`.
+This
-build step is also rather sluggish relative to Hugo; in our experience, Shiki takes ~1 second to
+additional build step is also rather sluggish relative to Hugo; in our experience, Shiki takes ~1
-highlight 60 files.
+second to highlight 60 files.

 Moreover, Hugo's built-in development server,